This post was most recently updated on 10th Jul, 2020

-Most experienced computer users are probably of the mindset that they have learnt everything they need to know about their system, but the truth is that no one is above learning new things or just generally sharpening their skills.
+Most experienced computer users are probably of the mindset that they have learnt everything they need to know about their system, check Top 10 PC Tricks and Shortcuts.
 In this article, I have compiled a number of helpful computer tricks that you should definitely take advantage of.

 The main objective is to help boost productivity, allowing you to carry out your duties in as little time as possible.
 You may also want to pass these tips over to your not-so-savvy family members and friends, as the information here is certain to be of use to them.